 Please see our in-depth article here on details for this one!

-In short – Xcel Energy just tripled their rebates for 2025 for cold climate heat pumps!
+In short – Xcel Energy just tripled their rebates for 2025 and 2026 for cold climate heat pumps!
 It’s part of their new Clean Heat Plan, where over $300M is being injected into their goal of electrifying 200,000 homes throughout Colorado in the next few years.

 Here is what their rebates were just increased to: